Shamier Anderson Joins Cast Of 'Tin Soldier'

-Los Angeles, May 27 (IANS) Hollywood actor Shamier Anderson, who will be seen in “John Wick 4”, has been signed for another film.
-This time, it’s the Brad Furman directorial “Tin Soldier”, the shooting for which is currently underway in Greece, reports aDeadline’.
+Hollywood actor Shamier Anderson, who will be seen in “John Wick 4”, has been signed for another film.
+This time, it’s the Brad Furman directorial “Tin Soldier”, the shooting for which is currently underway in Greece, reports ‘Deadline’.

 The film brings together the duo of Shamier and Furman after the former starred in “City Of Lies”.
 As per “Deadline”, the film also stars Jamie Foxx, Robert De Niro, Scott Eastwood, and John Leguizamo.